rustyinfinity/NHdownloader/README.md

 # Nhentai Downloader Bash
 Its a bash script under 30 lines of code and no bullshit or bloat that download comic from "nhentai.to" and converts it into cbz format .
+No cookie or cloudflare id needed !
+Just paste link or id .

 # Example